Haks-DE-Worker/softLand-presentation/README.md

 This project is about SoftLand startup presentation.
 I've working on some update of the project after great part of implementation.
 # View a render of the project
 To have a view on the result of the application, just visit this suitable link.
-SoftLand is available on : (to be completed.......)
+SoftLand is now available on : http://softland-plateform.whf.bz